igloo1505/interchange/notes/interchangeMVP.md

 ## Bug Fixes:
 - [x] Disallow scrolling when map is open
 - [ ] Handle lazy loading... first load is massive.
+- [ ] Handle horizontal scroll based on container width and photo widths in gallery component.
+    - Map array of images with Id's and get array of widths, then query container width and sum widths up to index of active image.
+When accounting for padding, margin and gap this should provide a pretty reliable way to scroll horizontally without overflowing.
 - [ ] Fix accordion on docs page to animate more smoothly.
 - [ ] Adjust image index on deleting of image.
 - [ ] Make sure Upload with images works, rather than just Update on all models.